 Time and time again I would find myself repurchasing something because I had forgotten that I already had one saved in a box someplace else for when I needed it.
 I had two boats that I didn’t use, two jet skis that I didn’t ride (don’t ask) and shelves of records albums and CDs that I didn’t listen to.
 I had clothes and shoes that I never wore and sporting equipment of all sorts, collecting dust and quietly mocking my laziness.

-As I was organizing to begin traveling, it became clear that I had three choices; spend another fortune packing up and moving everything, rent an expensive store room and hide everything away, or face the inevitable and purge, purge, purge.
-For practical reasons the latter was the only wise choice, but I was afraid to face the sorting process and especially troubling the reality of getting rid of anything with sentimental value.
+As I was organizing to begin traveling, it became clear that if I wanted to have a happy retirement I had three choices; spend another fortune packing up and moving everything, rent an expensive store room and hide everything away, or face the inevitable and purge, purge, purge and live a more minimalist life.
+For practical reasons minimalism was the only wise choice, but I was afraid to face the sorting process and especially troubling the reality of getting rid of anything with sentimental value.
 Then a tornado struck.
 A real tornado.
 Not me, but some of my neighbors, and I saw an opportunity (serendipitous excuse) to get rid of some things.

 I packed up all of my pots and pans and kitchen appliances, put my old clothes into boxes, sorted through my spare tools and took them to a family that had lost everything in the storm.
 This felt good, not only because I was helping strangers in a jam, but because I was downsizing the excess and making concrete progress toward my retirement travel adventure.
 I felt lighter.
 I was beginning to feel more organized.
 Physically it was a small step, but psychologically it felt like a new beginning.